ravi3123/RestAssuredFramework/README.md

 The data from the excel sheet will be passed to the test method as a hashtable.

+Run the testng.xml file always.

+Note: If you try to run individual tests as testng test, you will get NPE as the listeners are configured in testng.xml

-Run the testng.xml file.
-You can even run as mvn test which will trigger the testng.xml
+You can add maven surefire plugin to trigger the testng.xml file from pom.xml

 ******************************************************************************
 How the framework works?